Fahim-Ahmad/cloud_workshop/Deployment_AppEngine.md

 You also must specify Tax information: "Personal"

-**NOTE:** on payments and costs: GCP it requires you credit card to register.
+**NOTE**: On payments and costs: GCP requires your credit card to register.
 It offers [3 month free use, and 300$ credits](https://cloud.google.com/free/docs/free-cloud-features).
 After free use ends you will not be charged, unless you willingly switch to paid account.
 So before 3 month trial ends you have nothing to worry about.

-After that, if you switch to paid there is some thing you need to know: there is a so called [free tier](https://cloud.google.com/free/docs/free-cloud-features), thar offer a considerable amount of services for free.
+After that, if you switch to paid there is some thing you need to know: there is a so called [free tier](https://cloud.google.com/free/docs/free-cloud-features), that offer a considerable number of services for free.
 For example it offer running of F1 machine, that we will use for our App Engine Deployment, for total of 28 hours per day.
 Having pet project hosted with low performance options costs little, but you have to be careful.
 By mistake on unknowing you may switch on some costly service you can get charged, so what you should do is set the budget limit in the cloud for example for $1 - %5, so if you reach this amount you will receive e-mail with notification.
-Setting a budget limit is shown in the tutorial1 video.
+Setting a budget limit is shown in the tutorial_1 video.

 ## 2. Enter Google Cloud Shell